On This Day: 22nd June 1853 – Haussmann Appointed Prefect of the Seine

 On this day in 1853, Georges-Eugène Haussmann was appointed Prefect of the Seine.
 His job was to modernise Paris, but within weeks, he began tearing it down.
 This was the beginning of a project to use the environment to teach citizens implicitly how to engage socially.

 The Paris Haussmann inherited was a medieval city of narrow, winding alleyways, dark tenements, and crowded courtyards.
-It was a city shaped by centuries of improvisation, its layout was organic rather than organised, its boundaries blurred.
-It was a city known for revolution.
-The memory of the barricades of 1848 was still raw.
-What seemed like disorderly planning carried deeper implications: it threatened the state itself.
+It was a city shaped by centuries of improvisation, its layout was organic rather than organised, with its blurred boundaries developing naturally over a thousand years of steady expansion.
+It was a city known for revolution, and the memory of the barricades of 1848 was still raw.
+What seemed like disorderly planning carried deeper implications for the ruling elites at the time; it threatened the state itself.

 Baron Georges-Eugène Haussmann served as Prefect of the Seine between 1853-1870.

 Haussmann’s solution was radical.
 A total restructuring of urban space.
-Over the next two decades, he would gut the medieval core of Paris and replace it with wide boulevards, central sight lines, expansive parks, uniform façades, and arterial avenues that opened the city to movement, commerce, and military control.
+Over the next two decades, he would gut the medieval core of Paris and replace it with wide boulevards, central sight lines, expansive parks, uniform facades, and arterial avenues that opened the city to movement, commerce, and military control.
 The redesign introduced modern sewage systems, clean water access, gas lighting, and public parks; each a concrete improvement to the health and functionality of the city.
-Beneath the ambition and imperial vanity lies another layer, one not built of stone, but of suggestion.
-Haussmann’s Paris did not simply house people.
-It trained them.
+Beneath the ambition and imperial vanity lies another layer, a layer of implicitness and suggestion.
+Haussmann’s Paris did not simply house people, it also set out to train them.

 From its conception, Haussmann’s project was pedagogical, even if it never called itself that.
-It sought to shape a certain kind of citizen—one who moved through space predictably, behaved visibly, consumed acceptably, and understood their place within the civic order.
+It sought to shape a certain kind of citizen; one who moved through space predictably, and understood their place within civic society.
 This was not a classroom.
 There were no teachers, no desks, no curriculum pinned to a board.
-But there were lessons.
-In fact, this was closer to what educators later called a hidden curriculum: the implicit education delivered through architecture, rhythm, rules, and silence.
-Paris became the blackboard.
-But you had to walk to read it.
+However there were lessons for citizens to take.
+This is closer to what educators later called a ‘hidden curriculum’: the implicit education in this case delivered through architecture, and the flow of daily life.
+Paris became like a whiteboard for state lessons on order and obedience.

 What Did Haussmann’s City Teach?